hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     fabric-ca-client servercfg remove registry.identities.user1

-Note: Removal of identities is disabled in the fabric-ca-server by default, but may be enabled by starting the fabric-ca-server with the `--allowremove.identities` option.
+Note: Removal of identities is disabled in the fabric-ca-server by default, but may be enabled by starting the fabric-ca-server with the `--options.identities.allowremove` option.

 Performing multiple updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^